9 Quickly re-arranging data with pivots

 9.1 Learning objectives

-- Identify situations when data in the long or wide format are more appropriate to use.
+Identify situations where it is more appropriate that data is in the long or wide format.

 pivot_longer()